HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 - **IAL2** requirements:

   - 1 Strong plus 2 Fair or stronger pieces of evidence (for example: State driver's license confirmed by comparison to individiual, a Fair or stronger photo ID confirmed by comparison to individual, and one other piece of Fair or stronger evidence verified) OR 1 Superior/Very Strong piece of evidence (for example: Gov't-issued passport, REAL ID, Enhanced ID, or US Military ID; this photo ID is confirmed by comparison to the individual)
+  - Declaration of identity assertion by the individual indicates that all submitted information including name, birth date, and home address represents their own identity
+  - Verify the individual's physical residential Address of Record
-  - Declaration of identity assertion by the individual indicates that all submitted information including name, birth date, and home address represents their own identity and notice, including an email or telephone contact information for the Identity Provider, is either mailed to the home Address of Record or sent via SMS to the mobile number verified as billed to the individual.
+  - Notice, including an email or telephone contact information for the Identity Provider, is either mailed to the home Address of Record or sent via SMS to the mobile number verified as billed to the individual.
-  - Verify the individual's physical residential Address of Record {:.bg-info}
+{:.bg-info}

 ​